Grand Duchy of Mecklenburg-Strelitz: History

 The Duchy of Mecklenburg-Strelitz, established according to the dynastic Treaty of Hamburg in 1701, adopted the corporative constitution of the sister Duchy of Mecklenburg-Schwerin by an act of September 1755.
-During the Napoleonic Wars it was spared the infliction of a French occupation through the good offices of King Maximilian I Joseph of Bavaria and his minister Maximilian von Montgelas; Duke Charles II of Mecklenburg-Strelitz declared neutrality in 1806 and joined the Confederation of the Rhine in 1808, however, he withdrew in 1813 on the eve of the German campaign in favor of an alliance against Napoleon.
+During the Napoleonic Wars it was spared the infliction of a French occupation through the good offices of King Maximilian I Joseph of Bavaria and his minister Maximilian von Montgelas; Duke Charles II declared neutrality in 1806 and joined the Confederation of the Rhine in 1808, however, he withdrew in 1813 on the eve of the German campaign in favor of an alliance against Napoleon.
 He joined the German Confederation established by the 1815 Congress of Vienna to succeed the dissolved Holy Roman Empire; he and his cousin Frederick Francis I of Mecklenburg-Schwerin both assumed the title of grand duke (Großherzog von Mecklenburg).
-The Congress of Vienna further recognized that the Grand Duke and four other princes should receive special compensation totaling 69,000 "souls" in the Saar region.
-However, the Grand Duke exchanged title to his land to Prussia for a monetary payment.
+The Congress of Vienna further recognized that the grand duke and four other princes should receive special compensation totaling 69,000 "souls" in the Saar region.
+However, the grand duke exchanged title to his land to Prussia for a monetary payment.

 In 1866, Grand Duke Frederick William openly rebuked the Prussian annexation of the Kingdom of Hanover, even though the Prussian Army had been aided by soldiers from Mecklenburg-Strelitz in the Austro-Prussian War.
-Thereupon, the Grand Duchy joined the North German Confederation and the reconstituted Zollverein.
+Thereupon, the grand duchy joined the North German Confederation and the reconstituted Zollverein.
 Also in the Franco-Prussian War of 1870/71, the Kingdom of Prussia received valuable assistance from Mecklenburg-Strelitz.

 In 1871, both Mecklenburg-Schwerin and Mecklenburg-Strelitz became States of the German Empire.
 Mecklenburg-Strelitz returned one member to the Bundesrat chamber of states.
-However, the Grand Duke was still styled Prince of the Wends and the internal government of Mecklenburg-Strelitz remained unmodernized.
-Mocked by Chancellor Otto von Bismarck as a safe haven in the face of threatening apocalypse "as everything there happens 50 years later", the Grand Duchy had always been a government of feudal character.
-The Grand Dukes exercised power only through their ministers via an antiquated type of diet representing social classes.
+However, the grand duke was still styled Prince of the Wends and the internal government of Mecklenburg-Strelitz remained unmodernized.
+Mocked by Chancellor Otto von Bismarck as a safe haven in the face of threatening apocalypse "as everything there happens 50 years later", the grand duchy had always been a government of feudal character.
+The grand dukes exercised power only through their ministers via an antiquated type of diet representing social classes.
 It met for a short session each year, and at other times was represented by a committee consisting of the proprietors of knights' estates (Rittergüter), known as the Ritterschaft, and of the Landschaft, which was composed of burgomasters of selected towns.
-These feudal arrangements meant that the Grand Dukes of Mecklenburg had among the least power of any sovereign princes in Germany.
+These feudal arrangements meant that the grand dukes of Mecklenburg had among the least power of any sovereign princes in Germany.